-One of the reasons the cost to budget with TuitionPayTM is so affordable is that payments are made by using automatic payments from your bank.
-The automatic payment helps you budget tuition payments in a convenient way, which ensures that the college will receive dependable and consistent tuition payments.
+One of the reasons the cost to budget with TuitionPay $^{TM}$ is so affordable is that payments are made by using automatic payment drafts from your bank.
+The automatic payment drafts help you budget tuition payments in a convenient way, which ensures that the college will receive dependable and consistent tuition payments.